ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/quick-reference.md

 # RO-Crate Specification Quick Reference

 This document collates all the explicit requirements of the specification, while omitting all of the guidance, examples and notes.
 It is primarily intended for developers of tools which ingest/export/validate RO-Crates, though it may also be useful as a general resource.
+It should NOT be treated as a replacement for the spec itself!

 If you have questions, your first port of call should be the full specification page for the item you have questions about.

-In rare cases, requirements are listed in a different section from their original source, to be closer to related requirements.
-In those cases, the original source section is linked from the requirement.
+Requirements are grouped according to the part(s) of RO-Crate structure or the type(s) of entity they apply to.
+This means they are not necessarily in order in which they appear in the specification.
+Each table has a "primary source" listed at the top which links to the specification section containing the bulk of the requirements and guidance about that subject.
+Requirements which come from other sections have their source listed in the table itself.

 ## RO-Crate Structure